soorria/safe-view-transition/README.md

 ```

 > **Warning**
-> This helper uses [`flushSync`](https://react.dev/reference/react-dom/flushSync), to cause side effects for state updates (like updating the real DOM) to happen immediately, but it can hurt the performance of your app.
+> This helper uses [`flushSync`](https://react.dev/reference/react-dom/flushSync), to force side effects for state updates (like updating the real DOM) to happen immediately, but it can hurt the performance of your app.

 ## Examples